KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 These are fixes for other issues that were likely unintended.
 They don't break the game, but they are obvious things to fix.
 * A couple of selection icons for security terminals in the Taris Sith Base are positioned too low [ISSUE #58](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/58)
 * A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
+* A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
 * A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
 * A stray blaster appears in the middle of a hallway in the Sith Base on Taris (reported by Salk)